 Newsletters: These might include featured properties, market data, neighborhood information, zoning, home improvement tips, or local events.
 They should include anything that will put you front and center as an invaluable resource and go-to person for housing and lifestyle in your area.

 Blog Posts: There’s no better way to prove your expertise than by publishing your knowledge.
-Blog posts take forever to write and can gobble up your day, so it’s a great task to push to someone else.
+Blog posts take forever to write and can quickly gobble up your day, so it’s a great task to hand off to someone else.
 Jot down a quick outline of the key points you want to discuss, and a good copywriter will craft it into an informative piece for you.

-Social Media: Not ads, but organic content that connects you with real people.
-Assign someone to Pin your newest listings, great design photos, or even photos of you handing keys to a new homeowner or showing a great property.
-Posting to your Twitter, Facebook, and Instagram accounts once per day should be enough to keep you top of mind when buyers are ready to buy, and sellers are ready to sell.
+Social Media: Organic content that connects you with real people can go a long way toward bringing in leads.
+Assign someone to Pin your newest listings, great design photos, or even photos of you handing the keys to a new homeowner.
+Posting to your Twitter, Facebook, and Instagram accounts once per day should be enough to keep you top of mind when buyers are ready to buy and sellers are ready to sell.

-Marketing is a great way to bring in new business, but don’t execute the tasks yourself.
+Marketing of any kind is necessary if you want to bring in new business, but don’t execute all the tasks yourself.
 The more you delegate, the more time you’ll have to focus on what matters: the serious clients who are ready to close on a property.